-- No more than 10% of a fund's global net value can be invested in securities and money market instruments of the same issuer. - The sum of the investments in securities and money market instruments from the same issuer exceeding 5% cannot exceed 40% of a fund's global net value.
+- No more than 10% of a fund's global net value can be invested in securities and money market instruments of the same issuer. - No more than 20% of a fund's global net value can be invested in deposits with the same entity. - Exposure to a single counterparty in transactions involving derivatives outside a regulated market cannot exceed 5% of the fund's global net value, or 10% if the counterparty is a bank. - The sum of the investments in securities and money market instruments from the same issuer exceeding 5% cannot exceed 40% of a fund's global net value.
+This limit does not apply to deposits or transactions on derivatives performed outside a regulated market and multilateral trading facility where the fund's counterparty is an entity subject to prudential supervision.